 with their Smartphone and all functions can be performed across all devices.

-- Single Number Reach: We are surrounded by tons of communication mediums –Phone call, Emails, Text Massages, fax, Social media messengers, Video Conferencing
+- Single Number Reach: We are surrounded by tons of communication mediums –Phone calls, Emails, Text Messages, fax, Social media messengers, Video Conferencing

-apps, etc. Even after all these mediums, it sometimes become impossible to contact a
+apps, etc. Even after all these mediums, it sometimes becomes impossible to contact a

 person simply because you do not know which medium to contact them on! |